- Ch. 1-6

 - Ch.
 19-24

-During the Church's year 2015-2016. the Sunday Gospel will usually be taken from the Gospel of Luke.
-This is cycle C in the Church's Lectionary.
+During the Church's year 2018-2019, the Sunday Gospel will usually be taken from the Gospel of Luke.
+This is cycle C in the Lectionary.

 Our aim therefore is to read the Gospel of Luke over the coming months.
-Once we have read a passage, we will then be able to see how it is used as a Sunday Gospel.
+Once we have read a passage, we will then see how it is used as a Sunday Gospel.

-Our project will be to read the Gospel of Luke as his story and presentation of the good news of Jesus.
-This is the longest of the four Gospels.
-Among the four, we need to discover what is the distinctive message of this, traditionally the third Gospel.
-The Gospel of Luke is the only Gospel to have a sequel, the Acts of the Apostles.
+The Gospel of Luke is the only Gospel which has a sequel, the Acts of the Apostles.
 Together, Luke and Acts are about a quarter of the New Testament in length.
 We will look at the two togther as part of our orientation and preparation for our reading.

-My approach will be to introduce a reading of the passage and suggest questions for you to consider during your reading and to give you possible avenues of exploration.
+My approach in this Gospel Reading project to introduce a reading of each passage and suggest questions for you to consider during your reading.
+I will seek to give you possible avenues of exploration.
 I then ask you to go to another page where I give you a detailed reply, my response.
-If you have found something different, that is not necessarily wrong.
+If you have found something different, that may not necessarily be wrong.

-Try to make more time available during the first few weeks of reading when there will be more background to cover.
-After a while, an hour each week ought to be ample time.
+It will be as well to make more time available during the first few weeks of reading when there will be more background to cover.
+After a while, an hour each week ought to be sufficent time.

 Always of course have your Bible with you.
 Part of our reading will aim to help us to get used to thumbing through the Bible and getting to know your way around.
 The Bible itself is often the best interpreter of the Bible.

-Our first step must be an Orientation, an overview of the Gospel.
-There are many signs that the evangelist planned his story carefully.
-A sound reading needs to fit into the evangelist's framework.
+Our first step must be an Orientation, an overview of the Gospel and the Acts of the Apostles.
+There are many signs that the evangelist planned his two part story carefully.
+A sound reading needs to be aware of and fit into Luke's framework.
 To some extent, most of us are already familiar (or think we are familiar) with the Gospel.
 A first time reading would be a very different experience of the Gospel.
 We must try to recreate this as far as possible and to read carefully and be open in our expectations.

-Navigation on this site will be somewhat restricted: I went you to keep to the task in hand and encourage to do as much as possible for yourselves before looking at my response.
+Navigation on this site will be somewhat restricted: I would like you to keep to the task in hand and encourage to do as much as possible for yourselves before looking at my response.